Taxing the Rich:

 Proponents argue that the progressive rate structure creates a more equitable tax code.
 Most states rely heavily on sales and excise taxes - regressive by nature - which place a higher proportional burden on lower-income households.
 A millionaire surtax offsets that structural imbalance.

 Massachusetts is the best real-world test case supporters have right now.
 The Fair Share Amendment didn't just hit its target - it doubled it.
-And the number of millionaire households in Massachusetts actually grew in the years following passage - the predicted exodus never materialized at scale.
+And the number of millionaire households in Massachusetts by net worth actually grew 39% in the three years following passage - from 441,610 individuals to 612,109.
+The predicted exodus never materialized at scale.

 Supporters also point to earmarking: California's surtax funds mental health care.
 Massachusetts' funds education and transit.
 These visible, popular programs make it politically harder to repeal the taxes once in place.

-$6B+ Disbursed in MA via Fair Share in the first 2.5 years - funding free school meals, community college, and transit
+$5.7B+ Collected in MA via Fair Share since Jan 2023 - funding free school meals, community college, transit, and bridge repairs

 The Case Against Millionaire Surtaxes